mwerezak/curio/README.rst

 ---------
 On December 21, 2025, the development of the original curio source code at https://github.com/dabeaz/curio officially ceased and the repository was made read-only.

-Consequently, this fork will focus on continued development of curio in support of projects at CANMETMaterials that rely on the curio async runtime, and upstreaming/backwards compatibility will no longer be a consideration for future development efforts.
+Consequently, this fork will focus on the continued development of curio in support of projects at CANMETMaterials that rely on the curio async runtime.

 Curio is Different
 ------------------